+Most Recent Policy Revision: March 2013 1.
+Faith

-- 1. Faith Integration Council (FIC) - a.
-Purpose
+Integration Council (FIC)

 The Council shall govern and assist the Office of Faith Integration in the promotion of faith integration activities in teaching and scholarship, the training of faculty in faith integration, and the measurement of faith integration activities for evaluation and contract purposes.